pdpinch/edx-platform/docs/en_us/course_authors/source/working_with_courseware/working_with_outline.rst

 Hide a Unit from Students
 ********************************

-.. _Reorganize Units:
+.. _Reorganize the Outline:

 ********************************
-Reorganize Units
+Reorganize the Outline
 ********************************

 .. _Delete a Unit: